bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 answer the questions below.

 ## Questions
->   1. Upload the files to http://www.VirusTotal.com/ and view the reports.
+>   1.Upload the files to http://www.VirusTotal.com/ and view the reports.
 Does either file match any existing antivirus signatures?

 In order to calculate the hash of the file, we will use the powershell *Get-FileHash* command: